 1. Easy Hikes

-Foothills Trail to Wonderland Lake Loop Trail | Boulder
+Foothills Trail To Wonderland Lake Loop Trail | Boulder

 First up, we have Wonderland Lake Loop Trail.
 Located in North Boulder, this 2.9 mile hike is classified as easy because of its flat trail that is moderately trafficked by runners, walkers, and hikers.
 With great views of the flatirons and a lake and little elevation gain, this is the perfect spot for families with young kids looking for a scenic outdoor activity.